An account of my adventures climbing Idaho's nine 12,000 ft. peaks

 After sleeping under the stars at Mackay Reservoir the dawn came in beautifully.
 We couldn't have picked a better day to be in the mountains.
 The sky was clear and temperature was perfect.

 We started off by trying to find the road to Pete Creek giving access to the mountain, but after several failures at finding it we decided to park at the base of Lost River Mountain and hike around into the canyon.
 Pete Creek was an awful bushwhack involving following a dry, rocky creek bed with some sections of thick brush.
 Higher up we hiked across miles of fairly solid scree.
 There was nothing but rock as far as you can see.

 Near one of the false summits we stopped to get some cold water from a beautiful waterfall spilling over a cliff.
 Here we could see the water running under the rocks and revealing ice and snow beneath.
 I believe that we had been walking on a rock glacier.

 After following a ridge we summited Breitenbach and headed back down.
 The stable scree that had been so wonderful on the way up was awful on our knees on the way down.
 The bushwhack in Pete Creek was also pretty nasty again but eventually we came out at the end of the canyon having climbed Idaho's 5th highest mountain.

-Here's my album for the climb.
+Here's my album

 # 4 Diamond Peak 12,197 ft.